 Other reachable places on the island are the Swiss Cottage, Frigate Harbor, and Russian Slide.

-You can easily visit this island through a bus from Berlin.
+You can easily visit this island by bus from Berlin.
 However, make sure no bicycles or dogs are permissible on the island.

 Almost two hours away from Berlin sits the stunning city of Dresden.
 It is a riverside city with lots of theatres, extraordinary buildings, and lavish castles.